Newly Retired: The Ultimate Relocation Guide

 Virginia Beach, Virginia

-- Low cost of living and affordable housing
+- Low cost of living (nearly 10% below the national average)

 - Affordable healthcare options for retirees and seniors